 Racing Cars: A Potential Exception?

 Race car drivers know that their cars may be beaten up.
 Some even enjoy knocking their cars around and endlessly fixing, refixing, and rebuilding them.
-So if you’re willing to sell a car to race drivers, you may be able to turn a tidy profit—possibly without even fixing up the car.
+So if you’re willing to sell a car to race drivers, you may be able to turn a tidy profit, maybe without even fixing up it after a car wreck.